maxwellbowser/philament/README.md

 2. Unzip all contents of the folder

-3. Open a terminal (MacOS) or command prompt (Windows) and navigate to that folder
+3. Open a terminal (MacOS) or command prompt (Windows) and navigate to the unzipped folder

 4. Run the following line, to install the required libraries